jlherren/andeo-lunch/README.md

 6. Visit `http://localhost:8080/` (or whatever URL step 5 showed).
 You should be able to log in using the username and password you created in step 4.

+## Cypress setup

+1. Navigate to the `app` directory
+2. If you haven't already, install Cypress on your local machine by running:

+       yarn run cypress install

+4. Create a `cypress.env.json` file where you add this content, replacing "TestUserName" and "TestUserPassword" with the values you entered when running `db:createUser`:

+        {
+            "username": "TestUserName",
+            "password": "TestUserPassword"
+        }

+3. Open the test runner with

+       yarn run cypress open

+4. Furthermore, you can run the test in the command line

+       yarn run cypress run

 ## Full backend config reference